EnglishSid/DigitalExplorerDevNotes/Modules/Solutions/GitHubReader/readme.md

 - Solution is set as Read-Only with Digital Explorer
 - Digital Explorer ratings and comments are enabled via the solution dataset
 - GitHub repositories to be identified based on a common GitHub `topic` : **`Digital Explorer Solution Sync`**
 - Synchronization to be automated based on updates to the master branch of the associated repository
+- Business Trends, Technology Trends and Features should reuse existing matching nodes
+- DXC offerings **MUST** match based on the named sub-offering
 - Master (template) repository to be provided with fork and general usage instructions
   - Empty template and guidelines
   - Example solution documents